haietza/moodle-local_covidcohort/README.md

 ## General usage
 * The user tour will reset once per day at 3:05am (so it will display again on the Dashboard).
 This schedule can be configured under Site administration > Server > Tasks > Scheduled tasks > Reset COVID cohort user tour.
-* The assignment of users to the cohort is an ad hoc task, scheduled to run every minute, or with the next cron run.
+* The assignment of users to the cohort is an ad hoc task, so it will run with the next scheduled cron.